-Using your 200-Series controller with an oil bath is usually not recommended.
-J-KEM manufactures a 400-Series controller designed for use with oil bath and is recommended for this application.
-The 200-Series controller can be used safely with oil baths if the instructions in this application note are followed.
-An alternative to oil baths is outlined in Point 2 below.
+Using your 200-Series controller with oil baths rated for less than 120 volt operation is not recommended.
+J-KEM manufactures a 400-Series controller designed for use with oil baths rated for any voltage and is recommended for this application.
+The 200-Series controller can be used with an oil bath rated for 120 volt operation without any special setup.
+Simply place the flask and the thermocouple directly in the oil, set the appropriate power setting and enter the reaction setpoint temperature.